-Roads are among the most permanent structures, and once built they cannot be considered apart from their surroundings.
-In recent years the board has furthered the development of what is termed the complete highway to provide a balanced combination of safety, utility, economy, and beauty.
+Roads are among the most permanent structures on the landscape, and once built they cannot be considered apart from their surrounding environment.
+In recent years the Board has furthered the development of what is termed the complete highway to provide a balanced combination of safety, utility, economy, and beauty.
 Such factors as the preservation of flora, conservation of landscape features, rehabilitation of cleared areas, and erosion control are important aspects of the Board's road design practices.
-Some 80,000 trees and shrubs are planted annually on declared road reserves.
-The Board is also developing roadside stopping places for motorists' convenience.
-They include rest areas with water and toilet facilities, wayside stops, scenic view points, and parking areas.
+Some 80,000 trees and shrubs are planted each year on declared road reserves.
+The Board is also developing roadside stopping places for the convenience of travellers.
+These include rest areas with water and toilet facilities, wayside stops, scenic view points, and parking areas.